-- Semiprivate room (or a private room if medically necessary) - Meals, including special diets - Skilled nursing services - Physical therapy, occupational therapy, and speech - Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.) - Blood including storage and administration. - Medical and surgical supplies ordinarily provided by 1-20 for a Medicare-covered stay. - Laboratory tests ordinarily provided by SNFs
+- Semiprivate room (or a private room if medically necessary) - Meals, including special diets - Skilled nursing services - Physical therapy, occupational therapy, and speech therapy - Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.) - Blood including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first pint used - Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs